seanchristians/UNTITLEDSET/CONTRIBUTING.md

 ## Caching

 Caching can be difficult to deal with.
-Please reach out to [Sean Christians](https://github.com/seanchristians) if you have any suggestions.
+Please reach out to me, [Sean Christians](https://github.com/seanchristians) if you have any suggestions.
 At present, the cache has these known issues:

 - The cache is never cleared of old items
 - Cached items are kept in use for 6 months.
 This seems reasonable, but no research has been conducted.
 Such as: how often does thesaurus.com add new words/change their results formula?